Barbara Pariente: Career

-Service on the Fourth District Court of Appeal and Florida Supreme Court
+Judicial service

-In September 1993, Pariente was appointed to Florida's Fourth District Court of Appeal by Governor Lawton Chiles(D).
+In September 1993, Pariente was appointed to Florida's Fourth District Court of Appeal by Governor Lawton Chiles.
 She served on the district appellate court until December 10, 1997, when Chiles appointed her a justice of the Florida Supreme Court.

 During Pariente's term on the court, she worked to reform the family law system in Florida and served as liaison and later the chair of the Supreme Court's Steering Committee on Families and Children in the Courts.
 Pariente was also a member of the Governor's Advisory Committee on Character Education (1999) and the Florida Bar's Commission on the Legal Needs of Children (2000–2002).

 In March 2003, Pariente was diagnosed with breast cancer and underwent a radical double mastectomy and a full course of chemotherapy.
 During her treatment, she was noted for never missing an oral argument or judicial conference.
 Her decision after treatment to sit on the bench without wearing a wig during televised court proceedings was widely hailed as a breakthrough for other women in treatment.

 Pariente was the author of the 2004 decision in Jeb Bush v.
 Michael Schiavo, which ruled unconstitutional a law passed by the Republican-controlled Florida Legislature authorizing Governor Jeb Bush to intervene in the Terri Schiavo case.

 In January 2006, Pariente authored a decision in Jeb Bush v.
 Ruth Holmes, ruling Florida's Opportunity Scholarship Program offering children in failing public schools their choice of an alternative school including a private or parochial school unconstitutional.
 As a result, some Republican legislators pledged to campaign against Pariente in November, when she faced a routine merit retention vote.
 While no organized campaign against Pariente's retention resulted, no Florida judge has ever been removed from office as a result of organized campaigns.
 In the 2006 general election, Pariente won retention by receiving 67.6% of the vote.
 She won retention again in 2012 by a similar margin, despite organized opposition from several groups and the state Republican Party.